richa-d/Friend-Recommendations/README.md

 Output: The output should contain one line per user in the following format:
 \<User>\<TAB>\<Recommendations>
 where <User> is a unique ID corresponding to a user and Recommendations is a comma-separated list of unique IDs corresponding to the algorithm’s recommendation of people that \<User> might know, ordered by decreasing number of mutual friends.
 Even if a user has fewer than 10 second-degree friends, output all of them in decreasing order of the number of mutual friends.
 If a user has no friends, you can provide an empty list of recommendations.
 If there are multiple users with the same number of mutual friends, ties are broken by ordering them in a numerically ascending order of their user IDs.

+The Main.scala file contains the scala code for running the algorithm. friends.txt is the input text file.